-This is targeted for all levels, not just beginner or intermediate.
+This is targeted at all levels, not just beginner or intermediate.
 It’s free (as all of them on the list are), and, unlike many of the others, there is a new podcast every day.
-Everything is brought about with natural feeling conversations and what is really said, not just textbook conversations.
+Everything is brought about with natural-feeling conversations and what is really said, not just textbook conversations.
 The podcast also offers additional exercises and resources to help you on your way.

-Language Trek is an educational software company and have developed Discover Spanish, an award-winning language learning system that focuses on practical speaking skills, but they also have an interesting podcast section that it’s worth to mention.
-Throughout the podcasts the listener is invited and encouraged to repeat words and phrases out loud which will help you with your confidence when speaking.
+Language Trek is an educational software company and has developed Discover Spanish, an award-winning language learning system that focuses on practical speaking skills, but they also have an interesting podcast section that it’s worth mentioning.
+Throughout the podcasts, the listener is invited and encouraged to repeat words and phrases out loud which will help you with your confidence when speaking.

 Podcasts in Spanish

 Many podcasts in Spanish to listen and learn about a variety of different topics with original voices and based on real situations and conversations.
 All podcasts are free for language learners and teachers, but only members receive the learning Spanish worksheets, vocabulary tasks, WebQuests, and transcripts.

 Notes in Spanish is a website made by a native Spanish woman and a native English man.
 It provides a great collection of long podcasts about many different subjects.
 The podcasts are made in Spanish and English and in a conversational style, so you can follow each lesson easily and have fun.

 Most of the podcasts are free and they also have worksheets for each podcast that you can buy for extended information about each topic.